 I can’t tell you how many times my work is critiqued, and l have learned that it is ok, let it happen.
 I made the choice to make a living from my art, so l am going to have to put it out there for everyone to see, and that means having it judged too.

-If you have made the choice to put your artwork out there for the world to see, that means that you will run into feedback and sometimes its harsh and sometimes its awesome.
+If you have made the choice to put your artwork out there, that means that you will run into feedback and sometimes its harsh and sometimes it's fantastic.
 It will hurt, especially when you have put all your emotions out there, your whole self into your work.
 It is beneficial to listen and grow from it.
 Absorb it the best way possible and move forward, you can’t grow if its always positive, let it fuel your motivation for improvement.

-If you ever need a boost, a motivational chat, feel free to come visit me in my studio 214A located at the Tett Centre on the 2nd level.
+If you need a boost, a motivational chat, feel free to come visit me in my studio located at the Tett Centre on the 2nd level, 370 King St. West, in Kingston, Ontario, in studio 214A.
 Don’t be afraid to follow your dreams, after all we only have one life to live, so don’t wait for the perfect time.
-You don’t want to look back and say “Why did l wait so long? l would love to hear your thoughts on this topic, please feel free to leave me a comment.
+You don’t want to look back and say “Why did l wait so long"? l would love to hear your thoughts on this topic, please feel free to leave me a comment.
 So, until next time my friends wishing you all a beautiful day.